Chenoa Fund Program Can Help FHA Homebuyers Low on Cash

 The Chenoa Fund Down Payment Assistance (DPA) Program, available in most states*, is an excellent example.
 As the name suggests, this program provides buyers with down payment assistance.
-Specifically, the Chenoa Fund Program works hand-in-hand with a 30-year fixed-rate FHA mortgage on a single-unit, single family property, providing assistance up to 3.5% of the home’s purchase price.
+Specifically, the Chenoa Fund Program works hand-in-hand with a fixed-rate FHA first mortgage on a single-unit, single-family property, providing assistance up to 3.5% of the home’s purchase price.
 Sound familiar?
 This effectively covers the 3.5% down payment requirement of the FHA loan.

-If your income is the same or less than 115% of your area median income, there are two potential options.
-You may qualify for the assistance in the form of a non-repayable grant.
-Just like it sounds, the 3.5% down payment assistance is gifted to you and you do not have to pay it back.
-Or, you could opt for what is called soft secondary financing.
+If your income is the same or less than 115% of your area median income, you may qualify for soft secondary financing.
 With this option, you do not make payments on the assistance given for 36 months and if you are not late on your mortgage payments during that time, the assistance will be forgiven.

 If your income exceeds 115% of your area median income, the Chenoa Fund Program still has an option for you.
 You can receive the down payment assistance in the form of a fully-amortized second mortgage.
-For this second mortgage, you can choose either a 10-year term at 0% interest, or a 30-year term at 5% interest.
+For this second mortgage, you may choose between a couple of term length and associated interest rate options.
 This flexibility is just one advantage of the Chenoa Fund over some state bond programs that also provide down payment assistance, but with stricter income and debt-to-income ratio limits, geographical restrictions and credit qualification requirements.

-*Chenoa Fund Program not available in IL, MA, MS, NY, SD & WV.
+*Chenoa Fund Program not available in all states.